dreamgrove/dreamgrove/content/balance/Compendium.md

 - Cast {{< spell 202347 "Stellar Flare" >}}.
 - Cast {{< spell 194153 "Starfire" >}} if {{< spell 202347 "Stellar Flare" >}} is not talented.

-You can precast from max range 3.5 seconds before a boss is pulled, when {{< spell 424248 "Dreamstate(T31 2pc)" >}} is not active.
-If it is active, you have to wait until 2.5 seconds on the pull timer to start casting.
-Alternatively, you can cast 3 {{< spell 190984 "Wrath" >}}s + 1 {{< spell 194153 "Starfire" >}}, which allows you to start precasting at 3 seconds.
-The DPS difference between these methods is negligible.
+You can precast from max range 4 seconds before a boss is pulled.

 **What is a priority list?**